kaitsel/Ransomware-Response-Recovery/evidence_artefacts.md

 #### Data Aggregation & Compression [add comments to code!!!]

 1. Database Creation
    - By using DB Browser for SQLite (downloaded at https://sqlitebrowser.org/dl/), three tables were created to be used for data aggregation and compression in this phase.
-Databases are the primary method in storing information as it is easy to read and connect through the use of primary and foreign keys.
+Databases are the primary method for storing information, as they are easy to read and connect through the use of primary and foreign keys.
 The table names and contents can be seen through the following SQL code:
      ```
      CREATE TABLE "Patient_Demographics" (
      "Patient_ID" INTEGER NOT NULL UNIQUE,